 Please join us for an educational forum in honor of the late actor and comedian Robin Williams.
 In late 2014, Robin Williams died after what his wife, Susan Schneider Williams, called, “a relatively swift persecution at the hand of [Lewy Body Dementia].”
 In William’s final days, Schneider Williams painted alongside her husband to foster creativity in the midst of affliction and pain.
 After his passing, Schneider Williams has continued to use art to heal and energize her advocacy work surrounding the mysterious and incurable disease that drove her husband to suicide.

 The USC Suzanne Dworak-Peck School of Social Work & the USC Keck School of Medicine have partnered with Schneider Williams to more deeply understand the role that art plays in physical pain, mental health, grief, loss and suffering.

-If you work in a field based in or related to healthcare (physicians, nurses, therapists, counselors, social workers etc.) please join us for the first annual Art Rx on April 7, 2018 at the USC Health Sciences Campus.
+If you work in the healthcare or creative fields, please join us for the first annual Art Rx on April 7, 2018 at the USC Health Sciences Campus.
 Please email us at email@example.com if you do not study or work in the previously mentioned fields but would like to attend.

 The forum will: